Muthumanickam1521/wolf-vs-husky/README.md

+**Update** (_dated on 28 April 2025_): This was my first image classification hobby project during my pg degree.
+This project is no longer updated.
+Results may not be accurate as it was intended developed for learning purposes.

 # Wolf Vs. Husky Image Classifier

 An image classifier built using deep learning in Python that has potential to predict whether an image has wolf or husky.